Droughts and Deluges: Non-Linear Effects of Climate Extremes on the Gender Gap in Labour Supply: Theoretical Framework

 \section{Theoretical Framework}

-I develop a simple theoretical model to discuss why the effect of climate extremes on the gendered paid labor is not straight forward.
-Because labor supply decisions and time allocation often depend on household wealth, spouse's education and income, I am setting up a collective bargaining household model.
+I develop a simple theoretical model to discuss why the effect of climate extremes on the gendered paid labour is not straightforward.
+Because labour supply decisions and time allocation often depend on household wealth, spouse's education and income, I am setting up a collective bargaining household model.
 Apart from changing household resources, a climate shock alters the relative returns and costs of market work.
 This is reflected in the income and substitution effects.
-The net balance between these two effects determine the direction of the gendered labor supply response to a climate shock.
+The net balance between these two effects determine the direction of the gendered labour supply response to a climate shock.

 \paragraph{Setup.} Let us consider a representative household with husband ($m$) and wife ($f$).
 Each spends one unit of time across paid work ($L_j$), home production ($h_j$), and leisure ($l_j$), for $j\in\{f,m\}$.
 That is,